Finding Direction for Your Debt Collection Issues

 Making Good Decisions about Debt

 The best first step for most people who have fallen behind on their bills is to reach out to creditors.
-Anxiety and uncertainty prevents many people from making those calls, but original creditors have an incentive to keep accounts alive and keep you making some payment.
+Anxiety and uncertainty prevent many people from making those calls, but original creditors have an incentive to keep accounts alive and keep you making some payment.
 Never assume that the news will be bad if you pick up the phone.

 When problems have escalated beyond the point of temporarily reducing payments or eliminating some late fees, most debtors still have options.
 Two key possibilities are consumer financial protection claims and bankruptcy.